charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 To learn more, search for the Linux **source** command with Google.

 Alternatively, I have created an alias in our **.bash_aliases** file called **sshadd**.
 (Not **ssh-add** but **sshadd**.)
-It depends on a symbolic link in your **~/.ssh** directory.
+It depends on a symbolic link that you must create in your **~/.ssh** directory.
 Create the link like this:

 ```bash
 cd ~/.ssh
 ln -s Prog270-Fall-2016 main-key
 ```

-Where Isit320-Fall-2015 is the name of the private key you want to load when you type **sshadd**.
-This second approach means you can decide when you want to load the key.
+Where Isit320-Fall-2016 is the name of the private key you want to load when you type **sshadd**.
+This second approach means you can easily load the key at any time.
 This is perhaps better than loading it automatically each time you start a new bash shell instance.
+In particular, if you load it in your bashrc, then you might end up with multiple instances of it running.
+If you load it by hand **sshadd**, you will likely end up with only one instance.

-Zip up both the private and public key and upload it to Google Drive.
+_**Zip up both the private and public key and upload it to Google Drive**_.
 That way you can download it at home, and use the private key at both home and school.
 You don't have to do it that way, but it allows you to skip the step of creating a new key at home, and uploading that public key to BitBucket.
 Either system works, and there are arguments in favor of each system, but I want to at least suggest that you do things this way.

 Suppose you created **main-key** with a command like this: